 Given the nature of local government, if the public and parks users in particular do not press for their views to be heard, administrators will continue to drain resources from parks and open spaces since there is no legal requirement on the council to invest in them at all.
 The public view is that parks are major assets, not liabilities, and vital for the health and social well-being of the community in Enfield, but the message needs constant reiteration.

-During construction, which could space over 5 or more years, continuing public access to the site is a commitment.
+During construction, which could span over 5 or more years, continuing public access to the site is a commitment.

-The valuable grade 2 pillars and wooden gates at the Cockfosters entrance are now under reconstruction having been rendered highly dangerous by strikes from passing vehicles.
+The valuable grade 2 pillars and wooden gates at the Cockfosters entrance will be reconstructed in April when weather permits.

 Members are very aware of LBE’s events policy in the park and the negative experiences of this summer when the largest music event drove out regular users for several days during set-up and knock-down, impacted other commercial activities in the park and caused distress and nuisance to many hundreds of residents in our suburban neighbourhood, due to noise, litter, antisocial behaviour and the sheer weight of up to fifteen thousand of revellers on the area.